MIT-Emerging-Talent/ET6-foundations-group-22/solutions/README.md

 # Solutions

-This folder contains implementations for various challenges.
+This folder contains implementations for the challenges.

 ## Challenges